rishabh-rajgarhia/bootstrap-4-utilities/README.md

 # Bootstrap-4-utilities

-Bootstrap 4 utility classes in LESS and CSS for use in Bootstrap 3 or any other project.
+Bootstrap 4 utility classes for Bootstrap 3 or any other project in LESS and CSS.
 These are very useful helper classes including common as well as responsive float, spacing and text-align classes which you can easily include in any of your project.

 ## Installation